Education, research and development in the field of IT and Robotics

 FUDAN UNIVERSITY SCHOOL OF ECONOMICS: SUMMER SCHOOL@ FUDAN SOE at Fudan University

-UNIVERSITY OF INTERNATIONAL BUSINESS AND ECONOMICS SCHOOL OF INTERNATIONAL EDUCATION INTERNATIONAL SUMMER SESSION at the University of International Business and Economics
+ACADEMIC SUMMER SESSION at the University of International Business and Economics

-• Teaching method:online
+• Teaching method: onsite/ hybrid

-• Fees are here
+• Fee: check here

 PKU SUMMER SCHOOL INTERNATIONAL at Peking University

-• Deadline: December 23 - May 31
+• Deadline: May 31, 2023

 • Courses: check here